 What Does Folate (Vitamin B9) Level Indicate?

-Folate is necessary for DNA synthesis and cell pision.
+Folate is necessary for DNA synthesis and cell division.
 Adequate folate intake during pregnancy helps prevent birth defects.
 Deficiency can lead to megaloblastic anemia and neurological issues, while excess folate may mask vitamin B12 deficiency.

 What Does the Potassium (K) Level Indicate?